super-ego-man/load_cell_measurement/README.md

 for Undergraduates program sponsored by the NSF.
 The code is in Python.

+The overall goal of this software and circuit design was to read data from a certain load cell without purchasing hundreds or thousands of dollars of equipment in the form of an oscilloscope.
+This method is very likely less accurate than what you can achieve with more expensive equipment, but the total cost was only about $100, most of which cost is attributable to the Raspberry Pi 3 and its accouterments.
+If I hadn't already had a 'Pi handy when I started, I might have found some USB-to-GPIO device for the I2C protocol, which would have reduced the cost further without any further performance issues (that I can forsee).

 To run this code, you need Oliver's version of Adafruit_Python_ADS1x15, found at https://github.com/super-ego-man/Adafruit_Python_ADS1x15